rust-unofficial/patterns/functional/generics-type-classes.md

 ## Disadvantages

-This current increases the size of the binary, due to the way monomorphization is implemented in the compiler.
+This currently increases the size of the binary, due to the way monomorphization is implemented in the compiler.
 Hopefully the implementation will be able to improve in the future.